Main picture

 Email: minglu.zhao@ucla.edu

-Google ScholarGitHub
+Google ScholarLinkedInGitHub

 Bio

-I am a fourth-year Ph.D. student at UCLA, advised by Ying Nian Wu and Tao Gao.
+I am a fifth-year Ph.D. student at UCLA, advised by Ying Nian Wu and Tao Gao.
 My research explores the intersections of language modeling, decision-making, representation learning, and human cognition, with a focus on developing generative models and latent variable approaches that enhance language understanding and improve decision-making processes in complex environments.

 I obtained my B.S. in Statistics and B.S. in Cognitive Science also at UCLA.
 Go Bruins!! 🐻